cscvlab/3D-Objects-Compression/readme.md

 https://github.com/u2ni/ICML2021

 ## License
-This project is licensed under the terms of the MIT license (see LICENSE for details).
+This project is licensed under the terms of the Apache License (see `LICENSE` for details).